Leaf-Agriculture/docs/docs/satellite_endpoints.md

 It is possible to filter the results by passing a date range parameters.

-- `startDate`, as ISO 8601 date format to filter processes createde before this day
+- `startDate`, as ISO 8601 date format to filter processes created before this day
-- `endDate`, as ISO 8601 date format to filter processes createde until this day
+- `endDate`, as ISO 8601 date format to filter processes created until this day

 The returned payload is like so: